Ingot: Manufacture

 Re-melted tin affected with tin pest is poured into ingot molds at Rock Island Arsenal Joint Manufacturing and Technology Center, Rock Island, Illinois.

 The physical structure of a crystalline material is largely determined by the method of cooling and precipitation of the molten metal.
 During the pouring process, metal in contact with the ingot walls rapidly cools and forms either a columnar structure or possibly a "chill zone" of equiaxed dendrites, depending upon the liquid being cooled and the cooling rate of the mold.

 For a top-poured ingot, as the liquid cools within the mold, differential volume effects cause the top of the liquid to recede leaving a curved surface at the mold top which may eventually be required to be machined from the ingot.
 The mold cooling effect creates an advancing solidification front, which has several associated zones, closer to the wall there is a solid zone that draws heat from the solidifying melt, for alloys there may exist a "mushy" zone, which is the result of solid-liquid equilibrium regions in the alloy's phase diagram, and a liquid region.
 The rate of front advancement controls the time that dendrites or nuclei have to form in the solidification region.
 The width of the mushy zone in an alloy may be controlled by tuning the heat transfer properties of the mold or adjusting the liquid melt alloy compositions.

 Continuous casting methods for ingot processing also exist, whereby a stationary front of solidification is formed by the continual take-off of cooled solid material, and the addition of a molten liquid to the casting process.

 Approximately 70 percent of aluminium ingots in the U.S. are cast using the direct chill casting process, which reduces cracking.
 A total of 5 percent of ingots must be scrapped because of stress induced cracks and butt deformation.

 Historical ingots

 Ancient copper oxhide ingot from Zakros, Crete.
 The ingot is shaped in the form of an animal skin, a typical shape of copper ingots from these times.

-Molds for Chinese sycee, a form of silver and gold ingots used as currency under the empire.
+Molds for Chinese sycee, a form of silver or gold ingot used as currency under the empire.

 Lead ingots from Roman Britain on display at the Wells and Mendip Museum.

 Pig iron ingot from Norrhyttan, Dalarna, Sweden.

 Plano-convex ingots are widely distributed archaeological artifacts which are studied to provide information on the history of metallurgy.